 The camping is as comfortable as rustic can be - we are intent on enjoying nature with a little roughing it!
 Canvas dome tents are used on the 2-4 night trails.
 For all trails, we use canvas bedrolls, complete with pillow, mattress, sheets, duvets or sleeping bags.
 Towels are provided for each guest.
 For more please see Tack & Equipment.

 Catering is basic, wholesome and in keeping with the trail concept – fresh fruit and vegetables, with meals prepared on the open fire where possible.
 Food preferences and allergies need to be communicated when making the booking.
-All catering is included, although riders may bring their own delicacies and alcoholic drinks.
+We cater for vegetarians, while other dietary requirements will be confirmed on enquiry.
+All catering is included, although riders may bring their own delicacies.
+All food is carried on the back-up vehicle and adjustments to menus en-route is not possible.

 Our Cave and Klipspringer Trails are suitable for all levels of rider, including adventurous beginners.
 We simply take it at a slower pace and stop more often, and the scenery does the rest.